Please note: The application deadline has passed and we are unable to admit additional students.

 This course has two major aims: First, the course approaches questions of international human rights law from an empirical perspective.
 To this end, it provides an overview of basic concepts and institutions of international human rights law, and influential studies dealing with questions of evidence-based international human rights law will be discussed.
 Second, the course provides an introduction to the innovative, emerging field of empirical legal studies.
 It aims to demonstrate how basic statistical methods (descriptive statistics, hypothesis testing, linear regression, logistic regression and text mining) can be gainfully applied to study international human rights law from an empirical perspective.
 The necessary methods will be taught in the course: statistical or programming skills are not a prerequisite.

-There are three spots available for UZH students.
+There are three spots available for UZH students (Masters’ level only).
 The slots will be filled on a competitive basis upon application (deadline 31 March 2021, see Announcement below).
-The seminar is open to students at the Master’s level and will be credited with 6 ECTS upon successful completion (see Announcement).
+The seminar will be credited with 6 ECTS upon successful completion (see Announcement).
 In addition, the participants have the opportunity to write a Master's thesis, credited separately with 12 ECTS.

 The course follows a rigorous integrated, hands-on, interdisciplinary approach.
 All students will participate (in groups) in hands-on problem solving using basic statistical methods in R. At the successful completion of the course, students should: